Top CNAPP Solutions in 2025: Navigating the Product Landscape

 • Automated Remediation and Incident Response: Enable automated playbooks for rapid response, containment, and mitigation of threats and incidents, minimizing manual intervention and accelerating recovery times.

-An overview of leading CNAPP solutions
+An overview of common CNAPP solutions

 Wiz CNAPP